QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 > Note: If you do not wish to limit the IP addresses connecting to the service, remove `ip saddr 192.168.x.y/24` from the rules

 > If you want to expose the service on multiple interfaces, repeat the steps 2 and 3 described above, for each interface.
+Alternatively, you can leave out the interface completely.

 Verify the rules on sys-net firewall correctly match the packets you want by looking at its counters, check for the counter lines in the chains `custom-forward` and `custom-dnat-qubeDEST`:

 ```
-nft list table ip qubes-firewall
+nft list table ip qubes
 ```

 In this example, we can see 7 packets in the forward rule, and 3 packets in the dnat rule: